Maze Program for the Casio PB-1000

 I have included the PB-1000 program listing for my conversion of the backtracking maze algorithm in BASIC below.
 This listing includes the various printing subroutines.
 Remove or ignore the highlighted comments in the listing.

 I have added some parameters that should be set before using the program.
-The width and height should be set (highlighted below in line 20).
+The default width and height could be changed (highlighted below in line 10).
 Note that you cannot exceed the actual screen size here, and the number should be odd.
 Further, the larger the canvas size, the longer the maze will take to generate.

 30 W = W - (W MOD 2) + 1